 The number of students entering the nursing programs is growing by the day.
 This has resulted in numerous challenges such as overcrowding of students, shortage of nurse educators, shortage of clinical practice sites, and insufficient learning resources.
-Consequently, employers have been complaining of poor competencies among nursing graduates joining the healthcare system.
+Consequently, employers have been complaining of inadequate competencies among nursing graduates joining the healthcare system.

-According to president and CEO of OnCourse Learning Patrick Sheahan, partnership enhances public safety and assists lifelong learners in their pursuit of practical knowledge and new skills.
+According to the president and CEO of OnCourse Learning Patrick Sheahan, partnership enhances public safety and assists lifelong learners in their pursuit of practical knowledge and new skills.
 Collaborating with the Health & Safety Institute can aid in opening new doors of educational opportunity to the nursing professionals who serve society every day.

 There are several reasons why the partnership is vital as far as expanding nurse learning opportunities go.
 Here are the top proven methods in which partnership enhances nurse learning opportunities.

 Partnership in Nursing Makes Learning a Smooth Experience: